 The steak cooking range spans from 49℃ to 69℃.
-Each cut of beef steak has its own characteristic; therefore the sous vide needs to be set accordingly for the best results.
+Each cut of beef steak has its characteristic; therefore, the sous vide needs to be set accordingly for the best results.

-Temperature is the main factor that decides how deep into the interior the steak will cook.
+Temperature is the main factor deciding how deep into the steak's interior will cook.
 The extended period will not overcook it.
-Instead, it will change the structure of protein fibres as they will start breaking down.
-The longer you’ll cook it, the softer it will get.
-You may end up with a nice medium-rare steak with a soft falling-apart texture like if it was cooked in a slow cooker.
+Instead, it will change the structure of protein fibres as they break down.
+The longer you'll cook it, the softer it will get.
+You may end up with a nice medium-rare steak with a soft falling-apart texture like it was cooked in a slow cooker.
 However, a steak should still have some bite into it.
 Try and see what cooking time works for you the best.